-The Tyuretye/West MacDonnell National Park was extensively burnt in the last couple of months.
+The Tyuretye/West MacDonnell National Park was extensively burnt at the beginning of 2019.

 There is much beauty, still, to appreciate, despite the destruction.

 Lunch under the Corkwood (Hakea lorea) ; Ghost Gum Flat, Larapinta trail section 6

 It was sad to see grand old trees – entire ecosystems – burnt and fallen and cliffs and hill-sides blackened and singed, but over millenia they must’ve burnt multiple times (maybe less intensely before buffel).
 They will survive and re-generate.